moshea/mobo/README.md

 #### Usage:

+  mobo init    - perform an initial install of android, adb and haxm.
+They will be installed with mobo up, but it's a convient method for scripting installations

   mobo up      - boot all devices defined in the devices.yaml file in the current directory

   mobo status  - show status of all current devices